zetorange1/bZx-monorepo/packages/bzx.js-docs/js_api/README.md

 ###### Returns

-An array of `ILoanOrderActive` every item of which contains a unique hash representing the loan order, trader and expiration timestamp of the loan order
+`Promise` for an array of `ILoanOrderActive` every item of which contains a unique hash representing the loan order, trader and expiration timestamp of the loan order

 ________________________________________________________________________________